FujiwaraChoki/ml-notes/01/README.md

 We will learn how to build [Micrograd](https://github.com/karpathy/micrograd).

-## Backpropogration
+## Backpropagation

-Backpropogration is an algorithm that allows you to efficiently evaluate the gradient of some kind of a loss function, with respect to the weights of a model.
+Backpropagation is an algorithm that allows you to efficiently evaluate the gradient of some kind of a loss function, with respect to the weights of a model.